Some dogs love long road trips, while others quiver at the very thought of getting into a car.

 Keep them comfortable with a blanket or bed

-You’d be surprised at how much easier it will be for your dog to settle down in your car if they’ve got something with their smell on with them.
-So pop their bed or even just their blanket into the car with them and let them snuggle into it.
+You’d be surprised at how much easier it will be for your dog to settle down in your car if they’ve got something comfortable and soft with their smell on with them.

 And when you arrive at your dog friendly destination…